unexpectedjs/unexpected/documentation/assertions/any/to-satisfy.md

 ## array-like

 When satisfying against an array-like, length is always taken into account.
-The effect is that the asasertion allows making statements via a specification of each element that is expected to be in the array:
+The effect is that the assertion allows making statements via a specification of each element that is expected to be in the array:

 ```js